Michael Seaton (footballer): United States

+Sweden

 Örebro SK

 On 31 March 2015, Örebro SK presented Seaton as their player, joining the Swedish team on a loan deal.
 On 4 June, Örebro SK announced that they cancelled the loan deal with Seaton and that he would return to D.C.
 United.

 Israel

 In July 2016, Seaton signed with Israel second division club Hapoel Ramat Gan.
-On 26 January 2017, Seaton was loaned to Hapoel Tel Avi, and returned on 30 June 2017.
+On 26 January 2017, Seaton was loaned to Hapoel Tel Aviv, and returned on 30 June 2017.

 On 3 September 2017, Seaton joined Maccabi Ahi Nazareth.

 Orange County SC

 In March 2018, Seaton signed with Orange County SC in the USL.
 In 29 appearances for the club, he scored 15 goals and tallied seven assists, including a playoff hat trick against Saint Louis FC on 20 October.
 Just four days later, Seaton agreed to terms with Orange County SC to remain with the club for the 2019 season.

 Seaton scored Orange County's first goal of 2019 after intercepting an errant back pass as his side fought back from a 2–0 deficit to draw 2–2 on 9 March.
 On 4 May, just four days after his 23rd birthday, the striker scored the winning goal against rival side Phoenix Rising FC.
 On 24 July, Seaton surpassed former teammate Thomas Enevoldsen to become Orange County SC's all-time leading goalscorer.
 Seaton finished 2019 with 13 goals and five assists in 31 appearances.
 In November 2019, Seaton announced his departure from Orange County SC.